Updated on 08 October 2020

 A Mortality National Oversight Group has been established, chaired by the Department of Housing, Planning and Local Government.

-A sub-group of Coroners has been created, meeting twice weekly to coordinate their responses to COVID-19 along with Department of Justice and Equality, An Garda Síochána, and the State Pathologist, with support from the Department of Health and the Department of Housing, Planning and Local Government as required.
+A sub-group of Coroners was created, meeting twice weekly at first, to coordinate their responses to COVID-19 along with Department of Justice and Equality, An Garda Síochána, and the State Pathologist, with support from the Department of Health and the Department of Housing, Planning and Local Government as required.
+The final meeting of this group was held on August 5th.

 As the Department of Justice and Equality has responsibility for the Dublin Coroners Court, the Department has appointed two additional deputy coroners and increased the number of administrative staff to support with increased workload of recording notifiable deaths.